 For severe or recurrent migraine episodes, it is usually most effective to use medical treatments alongside home care strategies.

-People who experience symptoms of migraine with aura should see their doctor as soon as possible.
+People who experience symptoms of migraine with aura should speak with their doctor as soon as possible.

-People should also see a doctor if the symptoms:
+People should also contact a doctor if the symptoms:

-In these cases, a doctor should perform tests to rule out more serious conditions, such as a stroke or a retinal tear.
+In these cases, a doctor will likely perform tests to rule out more serious conditions, such as stroke or retinal tear.

 Trying home care strategies and taking OTC medications can help most people manage their symptoms until the headache or episode subsides.